Blank-constitution/sdfs/README.md

 2. Select a trading pair and strategy
 3. Use the navigation buttons to switch between different views
 4. Enable live trading only when you're ready to execute real trades

+## TradingView Integration

+The system is integrated with TradingView in two ways:

+### 1. Interactive Charts

+The application includes a "Chart" view that uses the TradingView Lightweight Charts library to display real-time, interactive candlestick charts for the selected trading pair.

+### 2. Webhook Trade Execution

+You can automate trades by sending alerts from your TradingView account to this application's backend.

+#### How to Set Up Webhook Trading

+1.  **Expose Your Local Server**: TradingView needs a public URL to send webhooks to.
+During development, you can use a tool like `ngrok`.
+    ```bash
+    # Expose the backend server port (default 5055)
+    ngrok http 5055
+    ```
+    `ngrok` will give you a public URL (e.g., `https://<random-string>.ngrok.io`).

+2.  **Set Environment Variables**:
+    - In your `.env` file, set `TRADINGVIEW_WEBHOOK_SECRET` to a strong, random secret key.
+    - Your backend server URL for the webhook is `https://<your-ngrok-url>/api/webhook/tradingview`.

+3.  **Configure TradingView Alert**:
+    - In TradingView, create an alert on a chart.
+    - In the "Notifications" tab, enable "Webhook URL" and paste your public URL.
+    - In the "Message" box, enter JSON with the exact following format.
+The `secret` must match the one in your `.env` file.
+      ```json
+      {
+        "symbol": "{{ticker}}",
+        "action": "BUY",
+        "secret": "your-very-strong-and-random-secret-key"
+      }
+      ```
+    - For a sell alert, change `"action"` to `"SELL"`.

+When the alert triggers, TradingView will send this message to your backend, which will command the Python bot to execute the trade.

 ## Arbitrage Trading Capabilities